There are now 2 possible online modes for units:

-- Students are able to (1) demonstrate an understanding of key concepts in anthropology and sociology as they relate to humanity, person, society and culture, including in key areas such as: religion and ritual, politics, kinship and land rights, personhood, and ecology and environment.; (2) acquire knowledge of anthropology and sociology as academic disciplines; apply anthropological and sociological concepts and theories in ways that enhance understandings of everyday life; (3) demonstrate an ability to critically review, analyse, sumarise and synthesise anthropological and sociological research and theory; (4) demonstrate an ability to write, verbally articulate and present clear, coherent, well-documented arguments, drawing on both theory and empirical or ethnographic material relevant to this unit; and (5) demonstrate an ability to communicate anthropological and sociological ideas, principles and knowledge to specialist and non-specialist audiences using a range of formats (written, oral, visual etc.).
+Students are able to (1) demonstrate an understanding of key concepts in anthropology as they relate to society and culture, including in key areas such as: religion and ritual, politics, kinship and land rights, personhood, and ecology and environment.; (2) acquire knowledge of anthropology as an academic discipline; apply anthropological concepts and theories in ways that enhance understandings of Australia, and societies around the world; (3) learn how to critically review, analyse, summarise and synthesise anthropological and research and theory; (4) develop and practice an ability to write, verbally articulate and present clear, coherent, well-documented arguments, drawing on both theory and empirical or ethnographic material relevant to this unit; and (5) demonstrate an ability to communicate anthropological ideas, principles and knowledge.

-- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) research essay; and (3) examination.
+Indicative assessments in this unit are as follows: (1) online quiz; (2) research essay; and (3) examination.
 Further information is available in the unit outline.